-Being awesome is actually pretty easy when you’re not overworked, when you’ve got great customers, when the challenges and projects aren’t too hard.
+Being awesome is easy… when you’re not overworked, when you’ve got great customers, when the copywriting challenges and projects aren’t too hard.
 When business is good, it’s easy to be awesome but that’s not actually when it matters.

 Jack Daniel’s gives us a lesson in awesome

-I read this Mashable post recently, about how Jack Daniel’s dealt with a potential copyright breach.
+Jack Daniel’s faced a potential copyright breach.
 In a nutshell, author Patrick Wensink took some big trademarking liberties when he was getting his new book cover commissioned.
 Jack Daniel’s is big business and, to be honest, I would have expected a rather bullish response.
 It turned out to be quite the opposite.

 I don’t drink Jack Daniel’s so I’ve never had anything to do with the brand but this makes me almost want to buy a bottle and try it!
 Ok.
 Not really but I am definitely impressed.